Skip to main content

 Increasing sustainability in food and fibre production will make development sustainable against adverse effects to our environment.
 But, why is it necessary for development to be sustainable?
 And what does sustainability imply from a practical, farm point of view?

-This year's RD Watt Lecture will provide an appreciation of the key elements necessary to navigate through sustainability, with an emphasis on agricultural sustainability.
+The 2023 RD Watt Lecture provided an appreciation of the key elements necessary to navigate through sustainability, with an emphasis on agricultural sustainability.

 Supporting Agriculture's journey in sustainability - a view from the Banking sector